Neviim Rishonim:

 Go to index page

-The Miraculous Ministry of Elisha (4:1–8:15)
+The Miraculous Ministry of Elisha (אלישׁע) (4:1–8:15)

-Miraculous Provision of Oil (4:1-7)
+Miraculous Provision of Oil (4:1-7)ya re et

-"What shall I do for thee?"
+"What shall I do for you?

-"Tell me, what hast thou in the house?"
+Tell me, what do you have in the house?"

-And she said:
+And she said,

-4:3 Then he said:
+4:3 Then he said,

-4:6 And it came to pass, when the vessels were full, that she said unto her son, Bring me yet a vessel.
-And he said unto her, [There is] not a vessel more.
-And the oil stayed.
+4:6 Now it came to pass, when the vessels were full, that she said to her son, "Bring me another vessel."
+And he said to her, "There is not another vessel."
+So the oil ceased.

 4:7 Then she came and told the man of Elohim (אלהים).
-And he said, Go, sell the oil, and pay thy debt, and live thou and thy children of the rest.
+And he said, "Go, sell the oil and pay your debt; and you and your sons live on the rest."

 4:12 And he said to Geichazi (גחזי) his servant: